-- ·FOR the election of the three Class I directors nominated by our Board of Directors and named in this proxy statement (Proposal 1); - ·FOR the approval, on an advisory basis, of our executive compensation (Proposal 2); - ·FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014 (Proposal 3); and - ·In the discretion of the named proxies regarding any other matters properly presented for a vote at the Annual Meeting.
+- ·FOR the election of the three Class II directors nominated by our Board of Directors and named in this proxy statement (Proposal 1); - ·FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015 (Proposal 2); and - ·In the discretion of the named proxies regarding any other matters properly presented for a vote at the Annual Meeting.

 Beneficial Owners.
 If you are a beneficial owner and you do not provide the broker or other nominee that holds your shares with voting instructions, the broker or other nominee will determine if it has the discretionary authority to vote on the particular matter.
-Under the NYSE's rules, brokers and other nominees do not have discretion to vote on non-routine matters such as Proposals 1 and 2.
-Therefore, if you do not provide voting instructions to your broker or other nominee, your broker or other nominee may not vote your shares on Proposals 1 and 2.
+Under the NYSE's rules, brokers and other nominees do not have discretion to vote on non-routine matters such as Proposal 1.
+Therefore, if you do not provide voting instructions to your broker or other nominee, your broker or other nominee may not vote your shares on Proposal 1.